Leon Schlesinger: Business practices

-Schlesinger was known for his hard-nosed business practices.
+Schlesinger was known for his hard-nosed business practices, exemplified by a wry sense of humor comparable to that of his staff.
 His animators worked in a dilapidated studio (Avery's people were briefly assigned to a bungalow they dubbed "Termite Terrace"), and Schlesinger briefly shut down the studio in mid-1941 when unionized employees demanded a pay raise.
-On another occasion, he boycotted the Academy Awards for what he claimed was preferential treatment for the Walt Disney Cartoon Studio.
+On another occasion, he boycotted the Academy Awards for what he claimed was preferential treatment for the Walt Disney Productions.
 He also farmed some of the Looney Tunes out to brother-in-law Ray Katz for tax breaks.
+According to Thomas McKimson, Schlesinger personally delivered paychecks to every employee while wearing cologne of an undesirable scent.

 Schlesinger was also known among his animators for his lisp.
 One often-repeated story states that Mel Blanc patterned the voices of both Daffy Duck and Sylvester the Cat on Schlesinger.
 However, in Mel Blanc's autobiography, That's Not All Folks!, he contradicts that conventional belief, writing "It seemed to me that such an extended mandible would hinder his speech, particularly on words containing an s sound.
 Thus 'despicable' became 'desthpicable'."
 Daffy's slobbery, exaggerated lisp was developed over time.
+Schlesinger was a fan of Porky Pig and would regularly demand his presence in shorts to absurd levels, despite Porky being intended as a caricature of him; he also eagerly participated in Christmas gag reels produced by the studio in 1939 and 1940, which portrayed him and the rest of the staff to be comedically inept in their positions.

-Appearances in shorts
+Appearance in short films

-Leon Schlesinger appeared as himself in Freleng's short You Ought to Be in Pictures (1940), one that combines live action with animation.
-In this short, Mel Blanc voices Daffy Duck, Porky Pig, and all other characters (including the live human studio security guard), except Schlesinger, who dubbed his voice because the studio did not have a sound camera.
+Schlesinger appeared as himself in Freleng's short You Ought to Be in Pictures (1940), that combines live action with animation.
+In this short, Mel Blanc voices Daffy Duck, Porky Pig, and all other characters (including the live human studio security guard), except Schlesinger, who dubbed his own voice because the studio did not have a sound camera.
 In the film the stuttering Porky is unable to pronounce "Mr. Schlesinger," eventually giving up and addressing him as "Leon".
-As with other Warner cartoon staffers, Schlesinger appeared in caricature form in such cartoons as Hollywood Steps Out, Russian Rhapsody and Nutty News.
+As with other Warner cartoon staffers, Schlesinger appeared in caricature form in such cartoons as Hollywood Steps Out, Nutty News, and Russian Rhapsody.